coq/coq/doc/sphinx/language/gallina-extensions.rst

    the default name :n:`Build_@ident`, where :token:`ident` is the record name, is used.
 If :token:`sort` is omitted, the default sort is :math:`\Type`.
 The identifiers inside the brackets are the names of fields.
 For a given field :token:`ident`, its type is :n:`forall {* @binder }, @type`.
-   Remark that the type of a particular identifier may depend on a previously-given identifier.
+   Notice that the type of a particular identifier may depend on a previously-given identifier.
 Thus the order of the fields is important.
-Finally, :token:`binders` are parameters of the record.
+The record can depend as a whole on parameters :token:`binders` and each field can also depend on its own :token:`binders`.
+Finally, notations can be attached to fields using the :n:`decl_notations` annotation.

    :cmd:`Record` and :cmd:`Structure` are synonyms.